dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

 ## Creating a separate account for your client

-First, you must add another account to your user profile by taking the (following steps](/articles/account-multi/#creating-a-separate-account).
+First, you must add another account to your user profile by taking the [following steps](/articles/account-multi/#creating-a-separate-account).

 ## Inviting your client to DNSimple